-As temperatures begin to drop in the U.S. this Fall, so will the accuracy of your traditional, non-contact thermometer.
+As temperatures drop this Winter, so will the accuracy of your ordinary, non-contact thermometer.

-FeverWarn is the only temperature sensing system that works in cold weather, hot weather, and in direct sunlight.
+FeverWarn is the only temperature sensing system that works in cold weather, hot weather, or direct sunlight.

 Traditional non-contact infrared thermometers are notorious for providing wildly inaccurate readings.
 Accuracy is so important in school temperature screenings because an inaccurate reading could lead to a feverish student being cleared through a temperature scan that then infects the rest of the school.
 These ordinary IR thermometers are notoriously inaccurate for two science-based reasons:

 First, traditional infrared thermometers are susceptible to the surrounding (ambient) temperature or environment in which the scan is being done and can therefore yield inaccurate results.
 These traditional, non-contact thermometers are especially affected on warm summer or cool winter days, or when there is an abundance of sunlight.
 The infrared sensor on these thermometers is easily affected by direct sunlight as well as hot or cold air molecules.

 In a recent Walter Reed presentation, Dr Fauci cited a trip to the White House on a hot weather workday when his temperature was registered by a handheld non-contact thermometer at 103°F outside of the White House, 97.4°F in an air-conditioned car, and then 93°F at another facility.
 That’s a 10°-degree variation in a few hours!